Archivoice/nnsvs-chinese-support/README.md

 * timelag_ffn.yaml: 368
 * timelag_mdn.yaml: 368

-If using "chinese_MDN.hed", use the following settings: (note that this certain hed file is useful when training the rMDN, MDN, and RMDN model types.)
+If using "chinese_MDN.hed", use the following settings: (note that this certain hed file is useful when training the MDN based model types.)
 * acoustic_conv.yaml: 272
 * acoustic_rmdn.yaml: 272
 * duration_lstm.yaml: 268